A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 • · Flow rate and totaliser

-What plant managers ask before a NEMA inspection.
+What plant managers ask before a regulator inspection.

-What are the NEMA discharge limits I have to meet in Kenya?
+What are the discharge limits I have to meet?

-NEMA enforces two separate limit sets under EMCA CAP 387: a stricter set for direct environmental discharge (e.g. BOD 30 mg/L, COD 50 mg/L, TSS 30 mg/L, pH 6.5 to 8.5) and a looser set for discharge into a public sewer (BOD 500, COD 1000, TSS 250).
+The regulator enforces two separate limit sets under the applicable water quality regulations: a stricter set for direct environmental discharge (e.g. BOD 30 mg/L, COD 50 mg/L, TSS 30 mg/L, pH 6.5 to 8.5) and a looser set for discharge into a public sewer (BOD 500, COD 1000, TSS 250).
 The full table with all 10 parameters is published above on this page.

-How long does an ETP retrofit usually take in Kenya?
+How long does an ETP retrofit usually take?

 What does an ETP equipment retrofit cost, roughly?